gravity182/homeserver/Installation.md

 This is already enabled.

 The user will be created automatically on the first login.
 The username of a created user will be set to the email of a SSO-authenticated user.

+---

+## Mealie

+[Mealie](https://github.com/mealie-recipes/mealie) is a cooking recipe manager and meal planner.

+See the official docs at <https://docs.mealie.io/documentation/getting-started/introduction/>.